-At the end of the research study, the effectiveness of the treatment program in reducing panic symptoms will be evaluated.
-This information will not be available use until results have been finalised.
-At the end of the research study, clinicians in CRUfAD can direct you to alternative resources should additional assistance for managing your panic symptoms be required.
+At the end of the research study, the effectiveness of the treatment program in reducing social anxiety symptoms will be evaluated.
+This information will not be available to use until results have been finalised.
+At the end of the research study, clinicians in CRUfAD can direct you to alternative resources should additional assistance for managing your social anxiety symptoms be required.
 Please let the researchers know if you would like to be personally informed of the research results.